richardseabrook/samaritans-dashboard/README.md

 ## Usage

 This code was written to be utilised on the low-cost and low-energy [Raspberry Pi 4B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/), via [balenaCloud](https://www.balena.io/) which allows easy remote management and is free for our use case.
-This repo contains configuration to run an nginx Docker container and a [Vue.js](https://vuejs.org/) webapp which handles the screen presentation itself.
-It also uses the [UIkit](https://getuikit.com/) CSS framework.
-It has also been tested on [Raspberry Pi 3B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/) and probably works on [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/), albeit untested.

-The nginx instance serves the webapp, as well as acting as a [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) proxy to the SCO dashboard for queue statistics.
+This repo contains configuration to run a multi-container stack with Chromium web browser ("browser" container) and nginx web server serving a single page web app ([Vue.js](https://vuejs.org/)/[jQuery](https://jquery.com/)/[UIkit](https://getuikit.com/)) and authentication/[CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) proxy to 3R API and SCO dashboard ("app" container).

+The SCO dashboard provides realtime queue statistics for each contact method, while the 3R API is used for shift, event and message data.
+3R wiki pages in the specified wiki are presented as messages on screen.

 ## Equipment